-In Genesis 7:1-3, we find that God told Noah to take two kinds of animals into the ark: clean animals and animals that were not clean.
+Genesis 7:1-3 records an instruction God gave to Noah prior to the worldwide flood which began in verse 6.
+God told Noah to take two kinds of animals into the ark: clean animals and animals that were not clean.

-Clean animals were animals that God said the Israelites were not to eat.
-Leviticus 11 provides an extensive list of beasts, insects, fish, and birds that they could eat and not eat.
+Clean animals were animals that God said the Israelites could eat.
+Leviticus 11 provides an extensive list of these beasts, insects, fish, and birds.

 And you shall . . . make a distinction between the unclean and the clean, and between the edible creature and the creature which is not to be eaten.
-(NASB) Lev.
-11:46-47
+Leviticus 11:46-47 (NASB)

-Noah was to take a pair, a male and a female, of each kind of animal into the ark.
-But he was to take seven pairs of each of the clean animals and birds.
-Later in the chapter, Noah his family and all flesh – birds, animals, breathing things – entered the ark in pairs.
+Noah was to take one pair, a male and a female, of each kind of animal into the ark.
+But of the clean animals and birds, Noah was to take seven pairs.
+Later in the chapter, Noah his family and all flesh – birds, animals, and breathing things – entered the ark in pairs.

-The groups of seven pairs entered the ark by two – male and female.
+The animals entered the ark by twos – male and female.
+That shows God’s design for males and females.
+The animals were to enter a pair at a time: a male with a female.
 At the end of the flood, Noah offered a sacrifice to God using some of the clean animals and birds (Gen. 8:20).
 How many did Noah use?
 We do not know.
 To provide for sacrifices is the reason more of the clean animals were to be taken into the ark.

-. . . let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that give thanks to His name. (nasb) Heb.
-13:15
+. . . let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that give thanks to His name.
+(NASB) Hebrews 13:15

-But just like Noah did something unusual, so should we.
+But just as Noah did something unusual, so should we.